F5Networks/f5-telemetry-streaming/docs/declarations.rst

 Specifying fallback hosts for Generic HTTP consumers
 ----------------------------------------------------
-Configuring fallback hosts for Generic HTTP consumers is supported as of TS 1.23 (was experimental in 1.14-1.22).
+Configuring fallback hosts for Generic HTTP consumers is supported as of BIG-IP TS 1.23 (was experimental in 1.14-1.22).

 This example shows how you can use the **fallbackHosts** property to specify fallback IP address(es) for a consumer.